rakiza/UsersStories/README.md

+# Users stories

-# A user story is a simple description of a user’s expressed need or expectation and is used in the area of software development and new product design to determine the features to be developed.
+A user story is a simple description of a user’s expressed need or expectation and is used in the area of software development and new product design to determine the features to be developed.

 Principles
 A user story is a simple phrase in everyday language to define with sufficient precision the content of a feature to be developed.
 It generally contains three descriptive elements of the functionality, in the form: